Franmil Reyes Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 9.8 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.

-- The Twins have the seventh-ranked team ERA among all MLB pitching staffs (3.52).
+- The Twins have a 3.50 team ERA that ranks eighth across all MLB pitching staffs.

-- Twins pitchers combine to give up the ninth-fewest home runs in baseball (25 total, one per game).
+- Twins pitchers combine to surrender the ninth-fewest home runs in baseball (27 total, one per game).

-- Mahle (1-2 with a 3.32 ERA and 22 strikeouts in 21 2/3 innings pitched) makes the start for the Twins, his fifth of the season.
+- Gray (3-0) takes the mound for the Twins in his sixth start of the season.
+He has a .62 ERA in 29 2/3 innings pitched, with 34 strikeouts.

-- The righty last appeared in relief on Wednesday, when he threw 2/3 innings against the New York Yankees while giving up hits.
+- The right-hander last pitched on Monday against the New York Yankees, when he threw seven scoreless innings while giving up three hits.

-- The 28-year-old has a 3.32 ERA and 9.1 strikeouts per nine innings in four games this season, while allowing a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.